Sam Childers

-Sam Childers (born 1963), also known as the Machine Gun Preacher, is an American motorcyclist, author, and humanitarian.
-A former member of the Outlaws Motorcycle Club, Childers became well known after Dateline NBC's (Keith Morrison and Tim Sandler) story about him and his interactions with Joseph Kony (leader of the Lord's Resistance Army) in 2005 and now dedicates his life and resources to rescue children in the war zone of South Sudan.
+Sam Childers (born 1963), also known as the Machine Gun Preacher, is an American motorcyclist, author, and Christian.
+A member of the Highwaymen Motorcycle Club, Childers became well known after Dateline NBC broadcast a profile of him by Keith Morrison and Tim Sandler that documented his interactions with Joseph Kony, the leader of the Lord's Resistance Army in 2005.
+Childers subsequently dedicated his life and resources to rescuing children in the war zone of South Sudan.
 Childers and his wife Lynn founded and operate Angels of East Africa, the Children's Village Orphanage in Nimule, South Sudan, where they currently have around 185 children in their care.
 Childers also has orphanages and homes in Uganda and Ethiopia with another 160 children in his organisation's care.

 In 2013, Childers received the Mother Teresa Award for Social Justice.

 Early life

 Childers was born in Grand Forks, North Dakota, the son of Paul Childers, an ironworker and former Marine.
 Childers had two older brothers, Paul Jr. and George.
 He also had a sister, Donna, who died of a heart problem before she was a year old.
 While he was growing up, his parents moved the family from place to place, following construction projects.

 In the spring of 1974, shortly before Childers turned 12, his family moved to Grand Rapids, Minnesota.
 Going into seventh grade he discovered cigarettes, marijuana, alcohol and heroin, which led to many years of drug addiction, drug dealing, and alcoholism.
-Childers also developed a love for motorcycles and the lifestyle that led him to become a member of the Outlaws Motorcycle Club.
+Childers also developed a love for motorcycles and the lifestyle that led him to become a member of the Highwaymen Motorcycle Club.

 Childers married a woman named Lynn before converting to Christianity, and had a daughter (Paige) and a son.